fm25abm/msc_project/README.md

 ## Overview

-The Patch Prioritisation Engine (PPE) is a Python-based vulnerability prioritisation tool developed to investigate whether combining multiple vulnerability-related signals can produce a different dependency patch prioritisation order than relying on CVSS severity alone.
+The Patch Prioritisation Engine (PPE) is a Python-based vulnerability prioritisation tool developed to investigate whether combining multiple vulnerability related signals can produce a different dependency patch prioritisation order than relying on CVSS severity alone.

 The engine uses Google's OSV-Scanner to identify vulnerabilities in software dependencies and enriches the results with CVSS scores, EPSS probabilities and CISA Known Exploited Vulnerabilities (KEV) information.
 These signals are then used to calculate a risk score and assign a patch priority.